Top 10 tips for saving money this winter

 Putting draught excluders by your doors, using radiator reflectors, and closing your curtains can help keep warm air in.
 It's also worth checking that furniture is not blocking your radiators.

-Batch cooking and freezing things like soups and stews is a really good way to save money.
-Not only does it reduce food waste, you'll also reduce the amount of energy you use by not cooking from scratch every day.
+Batch cooking and freezing meals like soups and stews is a great way to save money.
+It reduces food waste and lowers your energy usage as you won't need to cook from scratch every day.

-Meal planning is also a great way to save money on your weekly shop and stop impulse buying.
-Here are some tips to help you meal plan:
+Meal planning is another good way to save money on your weekly food bills shop and reduce impulse buying.
+Here are some tips to help get you started with meal planning:

 - Make a list of the ingredients you will need.
-Think about when you need fresh fruit and veg.
-Don't buy them so early that they have gone rotten by the time you want to use them.
+Think about when you need to buy fresh fruit and veg.
+Don't buy them too early as you don't want them to be past their best by the time you want to use them.

 5. Reduce how much electricity you use